I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 If I ride 4 times per week during the cold months, then 1.5 times per week during the warm months, that’s close to 150 rides per year.

-If I keep this pace for five years, it’s about $6.50 per ride (using the Bike Plus for math).
-And if my wife rides an equal amount during those five years, it brings the cost down $3 per ride, which is tough to beat.
+If I keep this pace for five years, it’s about $7 per ride using the original Bike.
+And if my wife rides an equal amount during those five years, it brings the cost down to about $3.50 per ride, which is tough to beat.

-Sure, $164/month sounds expensive (for the first year), but if it helps you stay in shape and live longer, that’s a bargain.
-I’ve watched the bike motivate both of my parents to exercise regularly, and it even helped kickstart my passion for working out four years ago.
+Sure, the upfront cost is high, but if it helps you stay in shape and live longer, that’s a bargain.
+I’ve watched the bike motivate my dad to exercise regularly, and it even helped kickstart my passion for working out seven years ago.

 If you exercise every day without needing motivation, Peloton probably isn’t a necessity, but it’s still a lot of fun if you can afford it.
 If you have any competitiveness in you, it’s a must-have.